codedx/codedx-kubernetes/setup/core/docs/auth/use-ldap.md

 kubectl -n cdx-app create secret generic codedx-ldap --from-file=codedx-ldap-creds-props
 ```

-5) Create a file named `codedx-extra-props.yaml` and add the following content after specifying your own userSearchTemplate value:
+5) Open your `codedx-extra-props.yaml` file and merge the following content after specifying your own userSearchTemplate value.
+If you do not yet have a `codedx-extra-props.yaml` file, create a new one and add the following content after specifying your own userSearchTemplate value.

+>Note: You can use multiple `codedx-extra-props.yaml` files, but avoid specifying overlapping configuration that could get lost at install-time.
+For example, do not specify codedxProps.extra sections in multiple files.

 ```
 # set ldap/ldaps to false when not using network policies